microsoft/CsWinRT/CONTRIBUTING.md

 - Open a Visual Studio Developer command prompt pointing at the repo.
 - Run `src\build.cmd`.
-- To launch the project in Visual Studio, run `devenv cswinrt.sln` from the same command prompt.
+- To launch the project in Visual Studio, run `devenv src\cswinrt.sln` from the same command prompt.
 This will inherit the necessary environment.

 **Note:**  By default, the projects for various [Projections](src/Projections) only generate source files for Release configurations, where `cswinrt.exe` can execute in seconds.
 To generate sources for the [Projections](src/Projections) projects on Debug configurations, set the project property `GenerateTestProjection` to `true`.
 This configuration permits a faster inner loop in Visual Studio.
 In either case, existing projection sources under the "Generated Files" folder will still be compiled into the projection assembly.